Outreach-Organization/AgeoX-Docs/src/app/docs/heatmap-generation/page.md

 #### **Generate a Heatmap Using PyQGIS**

+1. If it is not already, make sure that your QGIS software that you downloaded previously, is open and running!

-1. Within VS Code, select `File` -> `Open Folder` and navigate to your project folder created at the beginning of the instructions.
+2. Now within VS Code, select `File` -> `Open Folder` and navigate to your project folder created at the beginning of the instructions.
 Highlight the folder and click `Open`.

 {% callout title="You should know!" %}
 Remember, the needed files were downloaded from the google drive folder previously provided to you here: [Project Files](https://drive.google.com/drive/folders/1tVPbNnlWsZem3CviXxUAObnSZgv9GWk3).
 {% /callout %}

-2. Double-click the `are_pyqgis.ipynb` Python Notebook file in the VS Code Explorer on the left-hand side.
+3. Double-click the `are_pyqgis.ipynb` Python Notebook file in the VS Code Explorer on the left-hand side.
 If you do not see the Explorer, go to `View` -> `Explorer`.

-3. At top right, click `Select Kernel` -> `Python Environments` -> `geo_ml_env`.
+4. At top right, click `Select Kernel` -> `Python Environments` -> `geo_ml_env`.

-4. You will now want to provide for the string constants:
+5. You will now want to provide for the string constants:

    - `CSV_IN`: Path to the `field_sensor_data.csv` file.
    - `SHP_IN`: Path to the `plot_boundaries.shp` file.
 Ensure this file is in the same folder as the other `plot_boundaries` files (_this is very important!_).